Getting Started with Amazon EC2 Windows Instances

 From the console dashboard, choose Launch Instance.

 The Choose an Amazon Machine Image (AMI) page displays a list of basic configurations, called Amazon Machine Images (AMIs), that serve as templates for your instance.
-Select the HVM edition of the Amazon Linux AMI.
-Notice that this AMI is marked "Free tier eligible."
+Select the AMI for Microsoft Windows Server 2012 R2 Base or Microsoft Windows Server 2008 R2 Base.
+Notice that these AMIs are marked "Free tier eligible."

 On the Choose an Instance Type page, you can select the hardware configuration of your instance.
 Select the